rok/dolines/README.md

 ## Maps of US dolines

 Here you can download the [US dolines dataset](https://github.com/rok/dolines/releases/download/v2.0/US_dolines.zip).
 It contains doline polygons in shp format.
 This is meant to accompany future papers.
-Only the following states have dolines: Alabama, Arizona, Arkansas, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Maryland, Massachusetts, Minnesota, Missouri, New_Mexico, New_York, Ohio, Pennsylvania, Puerto Rico, South Carolina, Tennessee, Texas, Virginia, Washington, West Virginia.
+We have mapped dolines in the: Alabama, Arizona, Arkansas, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Maryland, Massachusetts, Minnesota, Missouri, New Mexico, New York, Ohio, Pennsylvania, Puerto Rico, South Carolina, Tennessee, Texas, Virginia, Washington, West Virginia.
+We believe other states with a possible exception of Alaska do not have dolines.

 ### Citing